bolliger32/ice-sheet-impacts/README.md

 # Quantifying Asymmetries in Flood Area and Population Exposure Between Sea Level Fingerprints of Melting From the Antarctic and Greenland Ice Sheets
-A comparative analysis of the societal impacts of Greenland and Antarctic Ice Sheet mass flux.
-This code is associated with the manuscript "Quantifying Asymmetries in Flood Area and Population Exposure Between Sea Level Fingerprints of Melting From the Antarctic and Greenland Ice Sheets" (Bolliger et al., submitted).
-It is part of a Code Ocean capsule

 This repository provides the code required to produce the figures appearing in the main text and Supplementary Materials of:

-Bolliger et al., ""Quantifying Asymmetries in Flood Area and Population Exposure Between Sea Level Fingerprints of Melting From the Antarctic and Greenland Ice Sheets," *Under Review*.
+Bolliger et al., "Quantifying Asymmetries in Flood Area and Population Exposure Between Sea Level Fingerprints of Melting From the Antarctic and Greenland Ice Sheets," *Under Review*.

-If you are viewing this repository on Github, please see our Code Ocean capsule, where you will find a mirror of this repository along with data and a computing environment set up to execute the analysis.
+If you are viewing this repository on Github, please also see our Code Ocean capsule [ADD LINK], where you will find a mirror of this repository along with data and a computing environment set up to execute the analysis.
 You may interact with the code via this platform or simply download the data for use on your own platform.

 ## Installation